-When someone hears you’re going vegan, often their first concern is: “Where do you get your protein?”
+When someone hears you’re going plant-based, often their first concern is: “Where do you get your protein?”

 While playing in the NFL, lineman David Carter (Arizona Cardinals, Dallas Cowboys, Chicago Bears) was under a regime of medications for a range of conditions including high blood pressure, tendonitis, and early onset arthritis.
 Even though he was an elite athlete in his twenties, David never felt more sick.
 He was convinced to go plant-based after watching the Forks Over Knives film, and experienced a waterfall of health benefits.

-In a recently posted IGTV video, David says, “I did some research and realized that… gorillas don’t eat meat, elephants don’t eat meat, horses don’t eat meat..
+In an IGTV video, David says, “I did some research and realized that… gorillas don’t eat meat, elephants don’t eat meat, horses don’t eat meat..
 And they’re bigger than us, faster than us, stronger than us – why don’t we do that?”

 David is known as “The 300 Pound Vegan” and is now a motivational speaker advocating for vegan health and animal rights.